online-data-poisoning/OnlinePoisoningICML/README.md

 ## Descriptions of Individual Notebooks

-### Semi-online attacks
+### Semi-online

-The main folder contains five jupyter notebooks.
-The "plotting.ipynb" notebook contains the scripts for plotting the figures shown in the paper from result files.
-The other four notebooks contain scripts that run experiments for different data set.
-The name of the notebook suggests the data set, i.e. "IMDB.ipynb" for the IMDB sentiment analysis.
-In order to reproduce the experiment result, one can simply run through all cells in each notebook.

-The attacker.py and utils.py contain attacker class and other helper functions used in the scripts.

-The data folder contains preprocessed data for the experiments.
+The notebook "imdb.ipynb", "fmnist.ipynb", "mnist.ipynb", "breast-cancer.ipynb" contain scripts for semi-online experiment.

+### Fully-online

+The notebook "imdb-fully-online.ipynb", "fmnist-fully-online.ipynb", "mnist-fully-online.ipynb", "breastcancer-fully-online.ipynb" contain scripts for fully-online experiment.

+### Plotting

+The notebook "plotting.ipynb" generates the plot for semi-online experiment The notebook "plotting-full.ipynb" generates the plot for fully-online experiment.

+The semi-online and fully-online experiment scripts will output results to "results" folder.
+The plotting scripts then loads the results from the folder for plotting.